 I've been writing and telling stories for as long as I can remember.
 I've wanted to be a world renowned, published author since I was 12.
 As of 2008, I got the published part of the dream complete and since April 2021, I've been working tirelessly toward the 'world renown'.

 I say I'm Chief Everything Officer but that doesn't mean I don't have help.
-Click to check them out!
+Click below to learn more about my partners.

 Book Manufacturing done exclusively by:

 Member of Sistahs in Self-Publishing with: